This is a simple tutorial on how to make hexagon patchwork denim placemats from repurposed blue jeans.

 Making these patchwork denim placemats was what I call a slow craft.
 This was because they were handstitched.
 You could make them quicker on the machine if you wanted to.

-I find it hard to sit still and watch telly in the evenings unless I have something to do with my hands.
-Simple hand sewing tasks, such as making denim patchwork is a perfect telly watching craft.
-That’s because the craft is very simple, it doesn’t require much concentration.
+I find it hard to sit still and watch the telly in the evenings unless I have something to do with my hands.
+Simple hand-sewing tasks like making denim patchwork are a perfect telly-watching craft.
+That’s because the craft is very simple; it doesn’t require much concentration.

-Even if you aren’t much of a seamstress, I think you should give this denim upcycle ago.
+Even if you aren’t a seamstress, you should give this denim upcycle ago.
 The sewing is very basic and can all be done by hand.

-However, if you really don’t like sewing, then I have plenty of no-sew upcycled denim projects on the blog too.
+However, if you don’t like sewing, I have plenty of no-sew upcycled denim projects on the blog too.
 I even have a tutorial for some no-sew denim and felt fabric placemats.
-I even have a tutorial for a denim fabric fruit bowl that would look fabulous on the table with these mats.
+I even have a denim fruit bowl tutorial that would look fabulous on the table with these mats.

 Hexagon Patchwork Denim